kagaimiq/jielie/datafmt/br17-fw.md

 ### user.app

-This is where the main app lives in, along with its resources.

-This area is exposed into the CPU's memory map via [SFC](../ip/sfc.md), and it is encrypted.
+This area is exposed into the CPU's memory map via [SFC](../ip/sfc.md), and this is where the main app, along with all of its resources, live in.

+It is also stored in encrypted form on the flash, in a form of 32-byte blocks with the key being XORed by the absolute CPU map address shifted two times right (i.e. `dkey = key ^ (addr >> 2)`).
+The reason for this approach is that the icache requests data in 32-byte blocks (which is the size of a single cache line),.

 With the usual `uboot.boot` used in the firmware (i.e. practically everything) the key used to decrypt this area is actually taken from the `chipkey.bin` file, not directly from the chip's efuses.
 The readout from the efuses are only done in order to check if the key in the firmware and in the chip match.
-And even that is done in a rather quirky way: keys from the firmware and from the chip are ORed together, and checked whether they match the firmware key.
+And even that is done in a rather quirky way: keys from the firmware and from the chip are ORed together, and then the result is checked against the firmware key.
-This means that a firmware with a 0xFFFF key can work on any chip, despite the chips containing something other than 0xFFFF in most cases;
-and a chip with a totally burnt out key (i.e. 0x0000) can successfuly boot up any firmware with any chipkey.
+This means that a firmware with a 0xFFFF key can work on any chip, even if that particular chip has something other than 0xFFFF programmed into it, and a chip with a totally burnt out key (i.e. 0x0000) can successfuly boot up any firmware with any chipkey.